-• Year of composition: 1907-09 (according to Henrik Karlsson's list of compositions by Wilhelm Peterson-Berger [2004])
+- Year of composition: 1907-09 (according to Henrik Karlsson's list of compositions by Wilhelm Peterson-Berger [2004])

-• Work category: Opera
+- Work category: Opera

-• Text author: Wilhelm Peterson-Berger
+- Text author: Wilhelm Peterson-Berger

-• Dedication: To my friends among the people of (the Swedish province of) Jämtland
+- Dedication: To my friends among the people of (the Swedish province of) Jämtland

-• First performed: 13 April 1910 at the Royal Opera (cond.
+- First performed: 13 April 1910 at the Royal Opera (cond.
 Hjalmar Meissner, director: the composer).

-Performers: Frithiof Strömberg (Arnljot), Julia Claussen (Gunhild), Anna Oscàr (née Thulin, formerly m.
-Hellström) (Vaino), Julia Jahnke (formerly m.
-Mandahl) (Unn), Martin Oscàr (Olav Digre), Josef Herou (Tormod), Ernst Svedelius (Östmund), Henning Malm (Ubma) et al (according to Henrik Karlsson's list of compositions by Wilhelm Peterson-Berger [2004]; a complete list of performers at the premiere can be found in the text book accompanying Caprice LP CAP 1341-43)
+Performers: Frithiof Strömberg (Arnljot), Julia Claussen (Gunhild), Anna Oscàr (née Thulin, formerly married Hellström) (Vaino), Julia Jahnke (formerly married Mandahl) (Unn), Martin Oscàr (Olav Digre), Josef Herou (Tormod), Ernst Svedelius (Östmund), Henning Malm (Ubma) et al (according to Henrik Karlsson's list of compositions by Wilhelm Peterson-Berger [2004]; a complete list of performers at the premiere can be found in the text book accompanying Caprice LP CAP 1341-43) - Duration: More than 180 min

-• Detailed duration: The duration of the premiere performance was 'from 7.30pm to around 11.15pm', 'With 15 minute intervals between the acts.'
+- Detailed duration: The duration of the premiere performance was from 7.30 pm to around 11.15 pm, with 15 minute intervals between the acts

 Instrumentation